djulbicb/DataFactory/README.md

 ```

 ## REST Example
 Send any JSON object to API and it will fill it with random data based on method call.
+For the list of methods you can call go to commands section of [DataLibrary](https://github.com/djulbicb/DataLibrary) documentation page.
 For example
 ```
 {
    "name":"getNameMale()",